Finding the right roofer isn’t easy. You need a firm you can trust with literally staying dry. That takes both work and strategy.

 Here, it pays to be specific.
 Tell them your exact address, and ask for work they’ve done in your area.
 Even if they can technically service your town, that doesn’t mean they’ll like it.
 They might even de-prioritize you because the commute out is too long.
 It’s the first qualifier you always need to ask.

-2) What Experience Do You Have in Oakland County, MI?
+2) What Experience Do You Have with Michigan Roofs?

 Next, it’s time to get more specific.
 This question takes the previous one, and gets down to what really matters.
 After all, someone theoretically being able to work in your area doesn’t mean they actually have experience doing so.